xmos/lib_sw_pll/doc/rst/sw_pll.rst

 Simulation Model
 ****************

-A complete model of the Software PLL is provided and is written in Python version 3.
+A complete model of the Software PLL is provided and is written in Python.

 Contents
 ========